SaraGMatos/skillmatch/README.md

 9. **Running the project**

-- To run the project, run the following commands:
+- Run the following commands to start the project:

 ```sh
 cd client